 Is Ricotta Cheese Safe During Pregnancy?
 (Updated 2026 Guide)

-Updated March 25, 2026
+Updated April 13, 2026

 The Answer

 Yes, ricotta cheese is safe during pregnancy when made from pasteurized milk.
-The vast majority of ricotta sold in US grocery stores is pasteurized and poses no risk to pregnant women.
+The vast majority of ricotta sold in U.S. grocery stores is pasteurized and poses no risk to pregnant women.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.